sbl1996/vibe-akashic-link/README.md

     *   Click the button to launch the **"旅人罗盘"**.
 A small pop-up window will appear.
     *   When you are ready, click **"共鸣"**.
 Your status light (β) will turn green.

-As soon as both users are ready, the Host's computer will instantly perform a mouse click at the locked location, and the status for both users will reset for the next synchronization.
+As soon as both users are ready, the Host's computer will instantly perform a mouse click or scroll at the locked location, and the status for both users will reset for the next synchronization.